 - a monthly amount for "personal needs."
 The minimum is $30/month, but a state may permit a higher amount.

-- $1,821.25 to $2,739 per month earned by the applicant for support of the applicant's spouse, only if the applicant's spouse continues to reside at home; these amounts are the minimum and maximum for this exemption (This exemption is designed to allow the applicant to continue to make a contribution toward supporting the family home after entering a nursing home.
+- a set amount per month, adjusted annually for inflation, earned by the applicant for support of the applicant's spouse, only if the applicant's spouse continues to reside at home; these amounts are the minimum and maximum for this exemption (This exemption is designed to allow the applicant to continue to make a contribution toward supporting the family home after entering a nursing home.
 A complicated formula is used to determine the exact amount.
-Basically, the applicant is allowed to add the excess costs of operating the home above $455 to the minimum exemption amount of $1,711 per month, subject to a maximum exemption of $2,610 per month.)
+Basically, the applicant is allowed to add the excess costs of operating the home above $455 to the minimum exemption amount per month.)

 You Can Appeal Exemption Determinations